-- 1. This Article applies only where a Contracting State has made a declaration to that effect under Article XXVI(2) and to the extent stated in such declaration. - 2.
-In order to facilitate the exercise of remedies available to the creditor, the creditor and the debtor may agree to place into escrow with the International Registry, or any other agreed escrow agent, at the time of creation of an international interest or at any time thereafter, the access and command codes required to access, command, control and operate space assets. - 3.
-In addition to the remedies specified in Chapter III of the Convention, the creditor may, to the extent that the debtor has at any time so agreed and in the circumstances specified in that Chapter: - (a) change or cause to be changed any access and command codes required to facilitate access to, and the command, control and operation of, space assets; - [(b) other remedies specific to space assets to be considered]. - 4.
-A State Party may decide to restrict the remedies provided in Chapter III of the Convention and Chapter II of this Protocol where the exercise of such remedies would involve or require the disclosure of restricted or controlled [technical information] to nationals of States other than the State Party without such State Party's prior approval.
+- 1. This Article applies only where a Contracting State has made a declaration to that effect under Article XXVII(2). - 2.
+In order to facilitate the exercise of remedies available to the creditor, the creditor and the debtor may agree to place into escrow with the International Registry, or any other agreed escrow agent, at the time of creation of an international interest or at any time thereafter, the access and command codes required to access, command, control and operate space assets.7 - 3.
+In addition to the remedies specified in Chapter III of the Convention, the creditor may, to the extent that the debtor has at any time so agreed and in the circumstances specified in that Chapter: - (a) change or cause to be changed any access and command codes required to facilitate access to, and the command, control and operation of, space assets;

+[(b) other remedies specific to space assets to be considered].8